Timvrakas/ASSU-LegalDiff/constitution.md

    6. Independence
    7. Freedom of Information
    8. Amendment
-3. Article II: Legislative Branch        12
+3. Legislative Branch        12
-   1. Section 1.
-Representative Authority        12
+   1. Representative Authority        12
-   2. Section 2.
-Membership of the Association Legislative Bodies        12
+   2. Membership of the Association Legislative Bodies        12
-   3. Section 3.
-Undergraduate Senate: Organization and Procedures        13
+   3. Undergraduate Senate: Organization and Procedures        13
       1. Election of the Undergraduate Senate        13
       2. Apportionment of votes in the Undergraduate Senate        13
       3. Undergraduate Senate Quorum        14